Accelerating environmental initiatives with OS Climate

 With data mesh, every business division and team is empowered to use the data-as-a-product methodology to solve problems and add value.
 This leverages the expertise of the whole organization to help drive insights, improving the self-sufficiency and agility of domains.

-The owners of each domain know the context of their data best, and empowering them to interact with datasets directly eliminates many potential points of confusion between teams.
+The owners of each domain are best positioned to understand the context of their data, and empowering them to interact with datasets directly eliminates many potential points of confusion between teams.

 The image below shows how data mesh empowers individual domains.